milesj/boost/docs/pipeline.md

 # Pipelines

-Pipe an input through a series of routines and tasks to produce an output.
+Pipe an input through a series of type-safe routines and tasks to produce an output.

 ## Installation